Interview Hoarding: Introduction

 The final matching is computed by applying the doctor-proposing Deferred Acceptance algorithm to the agent preferences (restricted to agents they interview with).
 The outcome is therefore:

-The interview schedule is well functioning in the sense that the ultimate outcome is stable with regards to the actual (as opposed to restricted) preferences.

-Now suppose doctor 1 is able to accept an additional interview (and all other interview capacities remain the same).
-Doctor 1 now accepts $h_2$'s invitation.
-Doctor 2 eventually accepts hospital 4's invitation, and the interview schedule is:
+Now suppose each doctor can accept one more invitation but the hospitals' interview capacities remain the same.
+In this case $d_1$ does not reject $h_3$'s invitation in the first round of interview invitations.
+Similarly, $d_2$ does not reject $h_2$'s invitation in the second round.
+The interview schedule is:

 This leads to the final \assignment: